habitat-sh/on-prem-builder/docs-chef-io/content/migration.md

    sudo hab svc start habitat/builder-api`
    ```

-## Importing the Minio Backup Copy
+## Importing the MinIO Backup Copy

-Use the following steps in order to sync the Minio package data into the target Automate Builder.
-This will overwrite any existing data that is in the Automate Builder Minio depot.
+Use the following steps in order to sync the MinIO package data into the target Automate Builder.
+This will overwrite any existing data that is in the Automate Builder MinIO depot.
 Create a backup first `sudo chef-automate backup create` if one does not already exist.

 1. Copy the minio directory backup to the target Automate Builder node and expand the .tar